mattermost/docs/source/administration/config-settings.md

 The type of connection security Mattermost uses to connect to LDAP.
 `""`: No encryption, Mattermost will not attempt to establish an encrypted connection to the LDAP server; `TLS`: Encrypts the communication between Mattermost and your server using TLS; `STARTTLS`: Takes an existing insecure connection and attempts to upgrade it to a secure connection using TLS.

-If the "No encryption" option is selected it is highly recommended that the LDAP connection is secured outside of Mattermost, for example, by adding an stunnel proxy.
+If the "No encryption" option is selected it is highly recommended that the LDAP connection is secured outside of Mattermost, for example, by adding a stunnel proxy.

 **Base DN** (`"BaseDN": ""`)